Riser17/EventTicketApp/README.md

 - **Navigation Buttons**: Buttons to navigate to the next or previous question.
 The last step shows a "Claim ticket" button.

 3.**EventsList**
+The `EventsList` component that displays all eventts in list with host name, event name and event image.

 - **Event List**: Displays a list of upcoming events with:
   - Event Image
   - Event Name